 A PENSIONER who was spared jail after committing a sex act on a horse has appeared in court again after he was spotted approaching and stroking ponies.

-David Walter Chamberlin was banned from approaching tethered animals as part of a sexual offences prevention order imposed after he admitted outraging public decency by committing a lewd act with a horse last year.
+David Walter Chamberlin was banned from approaching tethered animals as part of a sexual offences prevention order imposed after he admitted outraging public decency by committing a lewd act with a

 The ponies were tethered on waste land in the Middlesbrough area.